-Connected On 9/15 the request pops back up on Alisha's radar and she makes another call to Sara.
+On 9/15 the request pops back up on Alisha's radar and she makes another call to Sara.
 During this call they conclude that Ushering at the noon services makes the most sense for Sara's schedule.
 Alisha then connects her to the group and marks the request Connected.

+6 Picks Group

-Picks Group As a part of the Connected step, Alisha picks the group to connect Sara to.
-While the connection process doesn't have to always end with placing someone in a group, it will in training materials.
-We'll look more at workflows soon.
+As a part of the Connected step, Alisha picks the group to connect Sara to.
+While the connection process doesn't have to always end with placing someone in a group, it will in most cases.